 The spacing of molecular energy states becomes closer as the mass and number of bonds in the molecule increases, so we can generally say that the more complex the molecule, the greater the density of its energy states.

-This is a feature of the particle-in-a-box model, which predicts that the separation of te enegry states of a gas confined within a box depends on the inverse square of the box length (and on the inverse of the particle mass as well.)
+This is a feature of the particle-in-a-box model, which predicts that the separation of the energy states of a gas confined within a box depends on the inverse square of the box length (and on the inverse of the particle mass as well.)

 At the atomic and molecular level, all energy is quantized; each particle possesses discrete states of kinetic energy and is able to accept thermal energy only in packets whose values correspond to the energies of one or more of these states.
 Polyatomic molecules can store energy in rotational and vibrational motions, and all molecules (even monatomic ones) will possess tranlational kinetic energy (thermal energy) at all temperatures above absolute zero.
 The energy difference between adjacent translational states is so minute (roughly 1030 J) that translational kinetic energy can be regarded as continuous (non-quantized) for most practical purposes.

-The number of ways in which thermal energy can be distributed amongst the allowed states within a collection of molecules is easily calculated from simple statistics, but we will confine ourselves to an example here.
-Suppose that we have a system consisting of three molecules and three quanta of energy to share among them.
+Suppose that we have a system consisting of three molecules and three quanta of thermal (kinetic) energy to share among them.
 We can give all the kinetic energy to any one molecule, leaving the others with none, we can give two units to one molecule and one unit to another, or we can share out the energy equally and give one unit to each molecule.
 All told, there are ten possible ways of distributing three units of energy among three identical molecules as shown here: